| Title: | Flexible Bayesian Model Selection and Model Averaging |

 The square root of the absolute value of x

-Function to get a character representation of a list of features
+Function to Get a Character Representation of a List of Features

-string.population(x, round = 2)
+string.population(x, round = 2)string.population(x, round = 2)

 x |